diegoboot/firefox-tweaks/README.md

 ---

-To apply these tweaks, type `about:config` in the URL bar, and use the config search bar to look up the individual settings found in `firefox-tweaks.txt`.
-Or put the `user.js` file into your Firefox profile folder, if you're sure you want to add all the preferences at once.
+To apply these tweaks, type `about:config` in the URL bar, and use the config search bar to look up the individual settings found in `user.js`.
+Or simply put the file into your Firefox profile folder, if you're **really** sure you want to add all the preferences at once.

 ---